-Each lecture will contain questions that you will answer with your Turning Point Poll Everywhere device.
-You MUST BE PRESENT in the lecture to participate in this activity.

-The purpose of using Poll Everywhere is to engage everyone in active learning by allowing every student to answer questions asked in lecture with instant feedback.
+Each lecture will contain questions that you will answer with your own phone or laptop.
+There are no points associated with Poll Everywhere participation.
+Its purpose is to engage everyone in active learning by allowing every student to answer questions asked in lecture with instant feedback.
 Poll Everywhere questions can show if students understand the material, and if not, what they're confused about.
 Research has shown that using audience response systems in the classroom improves student engagement and learning outcomes in measurable ways.